-As a counsellor one of my main approaches to therapy comes from the perspective of Family Systems theory.
+As a counsellor I draw from a variety of modalities depending on the individual needs of the client.
+One of my main approaches to therapy comes from the perspective of Family Systems theory.
 I see each person and their dilemma as going beyond the individual, rather, through the frame of systems theory, we are inextricably linked to and a product of our family of origin and our upbringing .
 Being a part of any family has its inevitable patterns and models of behavior.
 We learn first and foremost from our environment and the people closest to us.
 This goes even beyond our immediate family to the generations before us.
 Drawing on these insights, I will look at the history of losses, relationship dynamics as well as the stories that have been passed down through generations.
 I will also look at how a family copes with crisis, and what deeply embedded family “rules” of conduct may be operating or interfering with your growth.

 Family Systems theory gives us a framework for how the early relationships we formed as children with our care-givers and siblings contribute to the dynamics that play out in our present-day relationships, particularly with intimate partners.
 This way of seeing yourself and how you relate to the world offers you the chance to change your perceptions and your behaviors, by empowering you to chose who you want to be in the middle of a struggle.
 Often this choice involves doing the opposite of what your anxiety or fear-based reaction is telling you to do.
 With enough awareness and a willingness to do your own personal healing work, I believe everyone is capable of having healthy, fulfilling and loving relationships.